 POTPOURRI OF PATHOLOGIES

-and demolish relationships.
+that disrupt and demolish relationships.
 Borderlines are often misdiagnosed

 with Bipolar Disorder,